 Avoid doing the same things and visiting the same places you did when you were married.
 Take an interest in new things that you like and visit new places, and when the old sites or things don’t bring back the bad memories, you can turn back to them.

 Focus on what kinds of thoughts you have all the time after the divorce.
 Many people lose hope after divorce and don’t deal with their post-divorce emotions, so they keep focusing on the negative things.

 If you want to start a new life after divorce, you need to positively align your thoughts and focus on them.
 Negative, pessimistic, and depressive thoughts don’t let people move on.

 Finding peace after divorce is achievable if you sincerely practice thinking positively and surround yourself with positive people who encourage and uplift you.

 It’s a new chapter of life, and you have a second chance at making your life better from the start.
 If it is possible, relocate.
-Take a new job in a different city or country, learn a new city/country culture.
+Take a new job in a different city or country, and learn a new culture.

 This will fasten the process of making a new life after divorce, as there will be nothing around to remind you of your past relationship.
 Everything will feel fresh, and you can discover the new you.

 18. Help someone else